Jean E. Fairfax: Philanthropic work

-After resigning from the NAACP Legal Defense Fund in 1985, Fairfax, together with her sister Betty, turned her attention to philanthropy.
+After resigning from the NAACP Legal Defense Fund in 1985, Fairfax, together with her sister Betty Fairfax, turned her attention to philanthropy.
 That same year, she moved to Phoenix, Arizona to be with Betty, who had been working there since 1950 as a teacher, guidance counselor, and civil rights advocate.
 (The Phoenix school district honored Betty in 2007 by naming a new high school the Betty H. Fairfax High School.)
 In 1987, the two sisters established the endowment for the Dan and Betty Inez Fairfax Memorial Fund to expand educational opportunities for African American and Latinx students.
 That same year, at the Mary McLeod Bethune School in Phoenix, they "adopted" a class of eighth-grade students, challenging them to complete high school and enroll in a four-year college; they promised to fund 92 of those who did with a scholarship of $1,000 per year.

 Some other philanthropic initiatives of the Fairfax sisters include: